Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.AdminUsername.md

 ## NOTES

 Configure `AZURE_DEPLOYMENT_SENSITIVE_PROPERTY_NAMES` to specify sensitive property names.
-By default the following values are used:
+By default, the following values are used:

 - `adminUsername`
 - `administratorLogin`